Jepp0103/DLS_DB_Mandatory_Assignment/README.md

 You can access the consumer frontend and backend applications on https://rollcallfrontend.azurewebsites.net/ and https://rollcallapp.azurewebsites.net/swagger-ui-custom.html respectively.
 You could also attempt to install everything locally.
 An installation guide is provided below.
 Installation guide
 Required software:
--Java Runtime Environment, get it here: https://www.java.com/en/download/manual.jsp -Docker Desktop, get it here: https://www.docker.com/products/docker-desktop -Postman, get it here: https://www.postman.com/downloads/ -MySQL workbench, get it here: https://dev.mysql.com/downloads/workbench/ -Node.js and NPM, get it here: https://nodejs.org/en/
+- Java Runtime Environment, get it here: https://www.java.com/en/download/manual.jsp
+- Docker Desktop, get it here: https://www.docker.com/products/docker-desktop
+- Postman, get it here: https://www.postman.com/downloads/
+- MySQL workbench, get it here: https://dev.mysql.com/downloads/workbench/
+- Node.js and NPM, get it here: https://nodejs.org/en/

 Docker/MySQL: Setting up Docker and MySQL
 First step is to set up a local database.
 One way of doing it is by setting up a docker container with the MySQL image.
 Open a command line interface and confirm that docker is installed by entering “docker -v ”.
 Create a container by running the command “docker run -p 3307:3306 --name my-mysql -e MYSQL_ROOT_PASSWORD=root -d mysql/mysql-server:latest”.
 Now we need to interact with the container bash.
 Run “docker exec -it my-mysql /bin/bash”.
 Login using “root” as the username and password by running the command “mysql -uroot -p -A”.
 Run the following SQL statement: “update mysql.user set host=’%’ where user=’root’; ”.
 Follow this by running “flush privileges;”.
 This should allow us to access the database from outside the container.